metacpan/metacpan-cpan-extracted/distros/M/Mail-DKIM/README.md

 [![Build Status](https://travis-ci.org/marcbradshaw/mail-dkim.svg?branch=master)](https://travis-ci.org/marcbradshaw/mail-dkim)

-Mail-DKIM version 0.44
+Mail-DKIM version 0.50
 ======================

-This module implements the various components of the DKIM and DomainKeys message-signing and verifying standards for Internet mail.
+This module implements the various components of the DKIM, ARC, and DomainKeys message-signing and verifying standards for Internet mail.
 It currently tries to implement these specifications:
  * RFC4871, for DKIM